aliawadh980/state_machine/README.md

 | 2      | 2018-07-28 11:43:00 | 2018-07-28 11:58:00 | 3         | 2          | 2         | 6                |

 #### Note:
 This is not a stright forward state machine design!
+Normally in real life scenarios the data is not stright forward having clear state and transition definition.
+In the car CSV file there is no state, but we managed to understand there is a secrete finite state machine classic example behind it.
+In example 4 this will be dealt with more details.

 ### Usage:
 The general class from example 2 will be used.
 Then read the data from CSV or inside PHP file